buzhidaojiaoshenm/SCP-firmware/doc/build_system.md

 ## Product and Firmware Hierarchy

 A product is a collection of firmware.
-All products are located under the __product__ directory and must adhere to the following hierarchy:
+All existing products are located under the __product__ directory and must adhere to the following hierarchy:

     <root>
      └─ product